Codeception/Codeception/src/Codeception/Platform/README.md

 There are 2 sample extensions you may try:

-* LogFailed - for saving information of all failed tests into file, in order to run them afterwards
+* RunFailed - for saving information of all failed tests into file, in order to run them afterwards
 * SimpleOutput - alternative output formatter